-Several investing platforms will even give you free stock or investment capital just for creating an account, making them among the best get paid to sign-up websites you’ll find.
+Several investing platforms give you free stock or cash for creating an account or making an initial deposit, making them among the best get paid to sign-up websites you’ll find.

 In most cases, the value of the stock you’ll receive is random and falls within a fairly wide range.
-You’ll probably get something worth $5 to $10, but you usually have a small chance of hitting the jackpot with shares worth hundreds of dollars.
+When testing the below offers, the values we received ranged from $7.77 to $48.12.
+There is a small chance, however, of hitting the jackpot with shares worth hundreds of dollars.

-And most of the time, opening a new account is cost-free, risk-free, and only takes a few minutes — which makes this one of the quickest and most legit ways to get free money.
+Most of the time, opening a new account is cost-free, risk-free, and only takes a few minutes.

 The Best Free Stock Offers